 Rabbi Lewis H. Kamrass

-A native of Atlanta, Georgia, Rabbi Kamrass is a Phi Beta Kappa, summa cum laude graduate of the University of Georgia in Sociology and Psychology, with a Master of Hebrew Letters and Rabbinic Ordination from Hebrew Union College in Cincinnati.
-He has served for twenty-five years as Instructor in the Theology Department of Xavier University teaching undergraduates, and as adjunct faculty at Hebrew Union College teaching rabbinical students.
-In 2010, Rabbi Kamrass was awarded an honorary doctorate from the Hebrew Union College and was also honored by Wise Temple in a celebration and with the establishment of a Wise Temple Social Action Fund in honor of him and his wife, Renee.
+Rabbi Lewis H. Kamrass is the Senior Rabbi of Isaac M. Wise Temple of Cincinnati, Ohio, where he has spent his entire rabbinate of thirty-four years.
+Rabbi Kamrass is a Phi Beta Kappa, summa cum laude graduate of the University of Georgia in Sociology and Psychology, with a Master of Hebrew Letters and Rabbinic Ordination from Hebrew Union College-Jewish Institute of Religion, as well as recipient of an honorary Doctor of Divinity degree.
+He served for 25 years as an Instructor in the Theology Department of Xavier University and as adjunct faculty at Hebrew Union College.

-Rabbi Kamrass is married to the former Renee Slotin of Atlanta, and finds his greatest joy in being the father of three children and grandfather of one beautiful grandchild.
+Rabbi Kamrass is married to Renee Slotin Kamrass of Atlanta and they are the proud parents of three children and four wonderful grandchildren.

 Rabbi Karen R. Thomashow